 Graduate students form an integral part of the Department’s research and teaching activities and they represent the future of psychology research and discovery.
 Our 125 full-time psychology graduate students conduct research across the spectrum of psychology representing these sub-disciplinary specializations: Behavioural Neuroscience, Clinical, Cognitive Science, Developmental, Health, Quantitative Methods, and Social/Personality.

 All applicants are encouraged to apply for funding and awards.
-Information on funding opportunities, including those available to international students, can be found at Awards & Funding.
+Information on funding opportunities, including those available to international students, can be found on the Awards & Funding page.

 Visit UBC’s Graduate and Postdoctoral Studies website for more information on graduate studies at UBC, including additional information on Awards & Funding, UBC resources for graduate students, and the cost of living in Vancouver.